Health benefits of zobo drink and possible side effects

 People seek natural ways to improve their health and lose some weight.
 Enjoying a glass of zobo drink is one such way.

-- The health benefits of zobo (Hibiscus tea ) include reducing blood pressure, aiding weight loss, and preventing kidney stones.
+- Health benefits of zobo (Hibiscus tea) include reducing blood pressure, aiding weight loss, and preventing kidney stones.

 - Despite its numerous benefits, zobo drink also has some possible side effects, such as drug interactions and interactions with estrogen, a female hormone.